GlyndenOpSec/AI-Prompts/README.md

 ## 🤝 Contribute or Connect

 This is a living archive.
 If you're working on **prompt security, AI alignment, or autonomous reasoning**, feel free to fork, remix, or reach out.
-Let’s build better prompts—and better AI behavior—together.

----

-Let me know if you’d like a version tailored for a specific audience—recruiters, researchers, or policy folks.
-I can also help you design a visual map of the prompt structures if you want to take it further. 🚀